AlexandrePsq/LePetitPrince/README.md

 - Chapters 26 to 27 --> run 9

-This study includes:
-- 40 fMRI in English
-- 40 fMRI in French
-- 20 MEG in French
-each of 90 min long.

-These data were acquired by passive listening of the audiobook of "Le Petit Prince", divided in 9 runs of approximately 10 min each.

-This huge dataset will be shared through neurovault.
+The wave files were annotated for words onset-onsets.
+(TODO: add pointer to the TextGrid files)

+### fMRI acquisition

+TODO: add the description of the sequences in English and in French

-## Methodology
+## Data analyses

 In order to do so we followed the following methodology:

-**For fMRI**:
+### fMRI

 Selection and implementation of different Language Models.

 Analysis pipeline:

-Generation of raw-features from the text (or audio) of "Le Petit Prince" thanks to the selected models.
+* Generation of raw-features from the text (or audio) of "Le Petit Prince" thanks to the selected models.
-Concatenation of the raw-feature dataframe with an onset file (the result is called raw-features).
+* Concatenation of the raw-feature dataframe with an onset file (the result is called raw-features).
-Convolution of the newly constructed dataframe with an 'hrf' kernel (the result is called features).
+* Convolution of the newly constructed dataframe with an 'hrf' kernel (the result is called features).
-Construction of a design-matrix by concatenation of the features associated with the different models of interest (the result is called design-matrix).
+* Construction of a design-matrix by concatenation of the features associated with the different models of interest (the result is called design-matrix).
-Ridge (cross validated) regression between our design-matrix and the fMRI data (transformed thanks to Nilearn)(the result is called ridge-indiv).
+* Ridge (cross validated) regression between our design-matrix and the fMRI data (transformed thanks to Nilearn)(the result is called ridge-indiv).

-**For MEG**:

-(Not done yet)
+### MEG

+TODO

-## Data architecture
+## File organization

-Due to the high amount of data and analysis, this project data-code-derivatives recquire to be organized in a intuitively way.
-To do so, we first created the script create_architecture.py that will do so automatically (we will see how to execute the script later).

-Here you have a glance at the overall architecture:
+Folders within the project main directory  (`$LPP`) are organized in the following way:

 <pre>
-├── <b>paradigm</b> <i>(experiences information, stimuli)</i>
+├── <b>paradigm</b> <i>(code to run the experiment)</i>
-├── <b>oldstuff</b> <i>(oldscripts, personnal data/code, ...)</i>
 ├── <b>code</b> <i>(all the code of all the analysis)</i>
 │   ├── <b>MEG</b> <i>(code of the MEG analysis pipeline)</i>
 │   ├── <b>fMRI</b> <i>(code of the fMRI analysis pipeline)</i>